oopanuga/oopanuga.github.io/_posts/2015-7-01-object-calisthenics.md

 I was firstly introduced on **Object Calisthenics** in the CodeRetreat last year.
 I remember having a mind blowing experience, then trying it, then failing, trying again, and the code produced was amazing.
 Since we are going to do an exercise using Object Calisthenics today in a Code Kata, I thought I could explain every of the rules with some actual examples.

+This is the full list of rules:

+1. Only One Level Of Indentation Per Method

+2. Don't Use The ELSE Keyword

+3. Wrap All Primitives And Strings

+4. First Class Collections

+5. One Dot Per Line

+6. Don't Abbreviate

+7. Keep All Entities Small

+8. No Classes With More Than Two Instance Variables

+9. No Getters/Setters/Properties

 Some of the rules are really difficult to undestand in the beginning.
-For each of them, I'm going to put an example that breaks that particular rule, and then try to fix it.
+Therefore for each of them, I'm going to put an example that breaks that particular rule, and then try to fix it.
 Let's go.

 ## 1. Only One Level Of Indentation Per Method